magento/pwa-studio/pwa-devdocs/src/peregrine/routing/index.md

 To specify the components to render during loading and error handling, specify the component that handles these two states as a child of the **Page** component.

-The following code snippets from the Venia storefront project show how [AppShell][] sets the custom [ErrorView][] component as a child of Page.
+The following code snippets from the Venia storefront project show how [App][] component sets the custom [ErrorView][] component as a child of Page.
 This configures the Page component to use ErrorView for displaying the loading and error messages.

 **`packages/venia-concept/src/components/ErrorView/errorView.js`**